-• Law Services Admissions Council – This site answers basic questions and links to other resources under the Future JD Students section.
+- Law Services Admissions Council – Answers to your basic questions and links to other resources under the Future JD Students section.

 Search by Number

-- LSAC Official Guide to ABA -Approved Law Schools – Use the searchable function of this guide to get an estimate on your ‘chances of acceptance,’ for many of the law schools.
-(This calculation is based solely on GPA and LSAT.
-Acceptance is NOT solely based on numbers, but your GPA and LSAT score do play an important role.)
+- LSAC Official Guide to ABA - The searchable function of this guide provides an estimate on your ‘chances of acceptance’ for many law schools.
+This calculation is based solely on GPA and LSAT scores.
+While acceptance is NOT solely based on numbers, your GPA and LSAT score do play an important role.

 - NAPLA Law School Locator – Find schools based on your GPA and LSAT score.

-- US News and World Report Law School Rankings – Overall rankings and some rankings by specialty area.
+- US News and World Report Law School Rankings – Overall rankings including specialty areas.

-NAPLA/SAPLA Book of Lists - Contains information about joint degree programs, specialty programs, admission information, bar passage rates, scholarships, study abroad, student journals, and more.
+- NAPLA/SAPLA Book of Lists - Information about joint degree programs, specialty programs, admission information, bar passage rates, scholarships, study abroad, student journals, and more.

-ABA Required Disclosures – Generates individual school reports that list the school’s tuition and fees, grants and scholarships, GPA and LSAT scores of students who applied, got offers and matriculated students, student demographics, bar passage rates and more.
+- ABA Required Disclosures – Individual school reports including tuition and fees, grants and scholarships, GPA and LSAT scores of students who applied and received offers, student demographics, bar passage rates and more.

-The Law School Admission Council (LSAC) site is a great resource for applying to law school.
-You can use this website to guide you through the entire application process and find resources on choosing a law school, taking the LSATs, financing law school, applying to law school, and more.
+The Law School Admission Council (LSAC) is a great resource to refer to when applying to law school.
+You can use their website to guide you through the entire application process and find resources on choosing a law school, taking the LSATs, financing law school, applying to law school, and more.

-All students interested in law school are required to register for and take the LSAT.
+All students interested in law school are required to register for, and take, the LSAT.
 The test consists of five 35-minute sections of multiple choice questions and a 35-minute unscored writing sample.
 The LSAT is offered four times a year.
-You can find more information on the LSAT website.

-The following sites are great resources for preparing for the LSATs:
+The following resources can help you prepare for the LSATs:

 Credential Assembly Service (CAS)